-Mr. Murray received on June 4 h degree from the law school of the Un versity of Maryland.
-He is the fit Negro graduate of the University of Maryland and entered the law schowhole attorneys retained by I N.A.A.C.P. maintained by I N.A.A.C.P. maintained successfully it Maryland court of appeals that it we distance to the degraduate of the federal constitution of the an atmosphere of strife, the faculty members and the student body were eminently fair to the only Negro enrolled and before the end of his firs year Mr. Murray was on excellent terms with everyone.
-He was graduate twelfth in a class of thirty-seven and received congratulations upon his accomplishment from practically every one of his fellow classmates.
-During the of his fellow classmates.
-During the incident occurred when an arisocratic elderly white woman spectator left he seat to shake hands with Mr. Murrax as he marched in his can and rown.
+Mr. Murray received on June 4 h elegree from the law school of the Un versity of Maryland.
+He is the fit Negro graduate of the University of Maryland and entered the law schowled la an atmosphere of strife, the facult members and the student body wer entitiently fair to the only Negro en rolled and before the end of his first year Mr. Murray was on excellent term with everyone.
+He was graduate twelfth in a class of thirty-seven are received congratulations upon his ac complishment from practically every of the complete of the complete of the complishment from practically every initial control when an aristocratic incident occurred when an aristocratic elderly white woman spectator left he seat to slinke hands with Mr. Murra as he marched in his can and gown.
 Side bar: Donald Gaines Murray, graduated law school in 1938, went on to practice law in Baltimore with the firm of Douglass, Perkins and Murray.
 He was involved in several subsequent cases which would lead to integration of other professional schools at the University of Maryland.